cloudmesh-community/fa19-516-159/project/report.md

 Use docker postgres db to hold airflow metadata.
 Include pgadmin client in docker compose for ad hoc airflow data queries.

+11/25

+Get both cloudmesh and airflow running in the same docker image

 ## Work Breakdown

 All of this work is to be completed by Austin Zebrowski.
 This is not a group project.